Washington Frequently Asked Questions

 - Who has to take the tests?

-Candidates for school counselor, school psychologist and school social worker residency certification who hold a master's or doctorate degree, but cannot provide satisfactory evidence to the Certification Office of the Superintendent of Public Instruction that he or she has: 1) completed all course work requirements relevant to the required master's degree, and 2) satisfactorily completed a comprehensive written examination required in such master's degree program, must take such an examination.
+Candidates for school counselor and school psychologist residency certification who hold a master's or doctorate degree, but cannot provide satisfactory evidence to the Certification Office of the Superintendent of Public Instruction that he or she has: 1) completed all course work requirements relevant to the required master's degree, and 2) satisfactorily completed a comprehensive written examination required in such master's degree program, must take such an examination.

 This examination shall be a proctored, written examination of a regionally accredited institution of higher education.
 Alternatively, the candidate may meet this requirement by receiving a passing score on the relevant Praxis II® examination administered by Educational Testing Service (ETS).

 - Where will the tests be offered in Washington?

 The Praxis Series® offers computer-delivered testing locations for the 2014–15 testing year.
 Refer to Test Centers and Dates for test center availability.

 - When will the Praxis II tests be administered?

 Praxis® test administrations are held throughout the year.
 Refer to Test Centers and Dates for test administration dates.